Year 2 Mathematics at school: what to expect

 To meet the standard your child will be learning to:

-- ask and answer questions, and display their findings
+- pose and explore questions, and represent findings

 This is a small part of the skills and knowledge your child is learning in order to meet this standard.
 Talk to the teacher for more information about your child’s learning.